temenostech/temenos-platform-documentation/docfx_project/home/techguides/factories.md

 At the end of this step, when the first round of tests is completed, the test VM will be deleted, but it will not stop the T24 environment (this will be done at the end of the workflow)

 ![factory-product-configuration](./images/factory-test-configuration.png)

+Assuming that you select a customized workflow with COB you need to fill in additional steps, such as:

+- type in the ID of the TSA.SERVICE record for which COB has to be run.
+The id can be either group specific id (eg: COB-1, COB-001) , company specific id (eg: COB-GB0010001) or COB.
+Important: currently the platform can handle 20 agents at max, including the online services.

 <br>
 </br>